5 THINGS EVERY KIDS-MARKETER MUST KNOW ABOUT ADVERTISING ON YOUTUBE

 By using analytics to inform and optimise ongoing and future campaigns, brands can improve the outcomes for their ads.
-For example, children’s brand Zuru used Precise TV to drive a 24.2% lift in product awareness and a 19.1% lift in purchase intent for their Fidget Cube.
+For example, children’s brand Zuru used Precise TV to drive a 24.2% lift in product awareness and a 19.1% lift in purchase intent for one of their toy products.

 Despite the potential risks, it’s never been safer for kids’ brands to advertise online.
 By partnering with a third-party expert that understands the possible pitfalls and steps to overcome them, brands and advertisers can ensure the safety and compliance of their video advertising.